 Board of Directors

-Amita Kuttner — co-founder, ex-officio board member, director of policy
+Amita Kuttner — co-founder, ex-officio director, director of policy

 Amita Kuttner holds a PhD in astronomy and astrophysics from the University of California, Santa Cruz (UCSC).
 Their research focused on black holes, wormholes, quantum effects, and the early universe.
 Amita co-founded the UCSC chapter of 314 Action, an organization dedicated to electing scientists and STEM professionals to public office, and ran the Canadian organization effort for Scientists for Future.
 Amita served as Critic for Science and Innovation for the Green Party of Canada from September 2018 to February 2020, bringing forward policy on artificial intelligence and emerging technologies, and ran for leadership of the party in 2020.

-Anthony Hughes — co-founder, board chair, director of technology
+Anthony Hughes — co-founder, chairperson, director of technology

 Anthony Hughes recently left a decade long career as a Quality Assurance engineer at Mozilla, the non-profit foundation behind the Firefox web browser.
 Anthony has held several governance positions since 2015 including CEO for the Green Party of Canada’s Vancouver Granville electoral district association (EDA) and prior to that, the CEO for the party’s New Westminster EDA.
 He currently serves as the Chairperson for the Green Party of Vancouver where he has helped guide the party’s strategic vision and governance since 2017.
 In his spare time Anthony enjoys hiking in the temperate rainforest in and around Vancouver, Canada.